fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 federation_user_tenant_name=demo
 ```

 * **Validator Member Information:** Validator member is used to define if the manager can receive or donate to another one.
-It is possible differents implementations for it, and each implementation can require specific properties (as idnetity and compute plugin).
-This section shows properties required by default member validator (all member can receive and donate resources to each other).
+It is possible different implementations for it, and each implementation can require specific properties (as identity and compute plugins).
+This section shows properties required by the default member validator (all members can receive and donate resources to each other).

 ```bash
 # Member validator class